 In 2008, he was awarded the first prestigious Hideyo Noguchi Africa Prize by the Prime Minister of Japan.
 He was knighted in the 2012 New Year Honours for services to malaria research in Africa, awarded the Canada Gairdner Global Health Award in 2013 and the MRC Millennium Medial in 2015.

-I am a member of a team from LSHTM conducting a safety and immunogenicity trial in Sierra Leone of the prime/boost Ebola vaccine developed by Johnson and Johnson.
+Ebola: I am a member of a team from LSHTM conducting a safety and immunogenicity trial in Sierra Leone of the prime/boost Ebola vaccine developed by Johnson and Johnson.